KatieMFritz/kmf-responsive-iframes/README.md

-# Responsive iFrames WordPress plugin v0.1
+# Responsive iframes WordPress plugin v20170205

 ## What does this plugin do?
 It makes iframes (embedded webpages) automatically show up as their natural height, rather than scrolling.